kjosib/kjosib.github.io/code_qa.md

 * There's a related concept in the deployment of troops to primary and secondary military objectives.
   The standard model is you put enough force to assure a primary win, but not too much more, because the rest is better spent on secondary objectives.
 * Point five above is specifically relevant to a certain someone's numbers and data.
-He knows who he is.

 ----